Winterports Travel Insurance

 Some insurers make pre-existing medical conditions an exclusion, which means you can still buy the policy and travel with the condition excluded, or you can declare the condition for consideration.

-Others make it a requirement that you advise insures of any pre-existing medical conditions usually within certain parameters.
+Others make it a requirement that you advise insurers of any pre-existing medical conditions usually within certain parameters.

 So watch out for some annual policies especially the ‘free' ones with banks as they may not cover skiing.